lambdaxdotx/lambdaxdotx.github.io/about.md

 navtitle: about
 ---

+Hey there!

 <p class="message"><strong>Disclaimer:</strong> I like overdramatising and
 making fun of myself.
 Keep this in mind.</p>

-Hey there!

-I am a talented [drama queen](http://en.wiktionary.org/wiki/drama_queen) with poor to none self-confidence.

-Before this state of mind, I got a PhD in Mathematics from [Aix-Marseille Université](http://www.univ-amu.fr/) and in Computer Science from [Università di Bologna](http://www.unibo.it/).
+I got a PhD in Mathematics from [Aix-Marseille Université](http://www.univ-amu.fr/) and in Computer Science from [Università di Bologna](http://www.unibo.it/).
 I worked on esoteric algebraic (in the sense of vector spaces) extensions of the [pure